13. The hero enters (continued)

 Pilatism

-Bulgakov's archives contain excerpts from the newspaper Rabochaya Moskva, with an article We will strike and fight against Bulgakovism!
-[Udarim po bulgakovshchine!].
-In the novel Lavrovich writes an article in which he recommends "striking, and striking hard, at Pilatism " [udarit' po pilatchine].
-Bulgakov was, like the Master, attacked by the press.
+Bulgakov's archives contain excerpts from the newspaper Rabochaya Moskva, in which an article was published with the title Ударим по булгаковщине!
+[Udarim po bulgakovshchine] or We will strike and fight against Bulgakovism!
+In The Master and Margarita, Lavrovich writes an article in which he recommends to Ударить по пилатчине [udarit' po pilatchine] or «striking, and striking hard, at Pilatism».
+Bulgakov was, like the master, attacked by the press.
 In his letter to the Soviet authorities in 1930 he knew exactly how often.
-In ten years of authorship, he had read 301 articles on him in the soviet press, "among which: laudatory - 3, hostile-abusive - 298" His theatre plays were almost all banned.
+In ten years of authorship, he had read 301 articles on him in the soviet press, «among which: laudatory - 3, hostile-abusive - 298» His theatre plays were almost all banned.

 The initials "N.E."

-In the French and English translations of The Master and Margarita the initials "N.E." are mentioned, but in the Dutch translation we read the initials "M.Z.".
-In the Russian editions we find both.
-In the Russian text on the internet is written подписанная буквами "Н.Э." or signed with the initials "N.E.", but in many printed versions of the novel we read подписанная буквами "М.З." or signed with the initials "M.Z.".
-I don't know (yet) who is N.E., but the real prototype for M.Z. is M. Zagorsky, a writer and critic who wrote very bitter articles on Bulgakov's theatre play The Days of the Turbins.
+In the French and English translations of The Master and Margarita the initials «N.E.» are mentioned, but in the Dutch translation we read about the initials «M.Z.».
+In the Russian editions we find both the initials «N.E.» and the initials «M.Z.».
+In some Russian editions is written подписанная буквами «Н.Э.» or signed with the initials «N.E.», but in many other versions of the novel we read подписанная буквами «М.З.» or signed with the initials «M.Z.».
+I don't know (yet) who is «N.E.», but the real prototype for «M.Z.» is Mikhail Borisovich Zagorsky (1885-1951), a writer and critic who wrote very bitter articles on Bulgakov's theatre plays Crimson Island and The Days of the Turbins.

 A militant Old Believer

-The староверы (starovyery) or старообрядцы (staroobryadtsy) or Old Believers separated from the Russian Orthdox church in the 17th century as a protest against church reforms introduced by Patriarch Nikon of Moscow, born as Nikita Minin (1605-1681).
+The староверы [starovyery] or старообрядцы [staroobryadtsy] or Old Believers separated from the Russian Orthdox church in the 17th century as a protest against church reforms introduced by Patriarch Nikon of Moscow, born as Nikita Minin (1605-1681).
 Latunsky uses this term somewhat vainly.
-On October 5, 1926, Bulgakov was called, in a similar way, a militant white guard by Alexander Robertovich Orlinski in Nasha Gazeta.
-Bulgakov's theatre play The Days of the Turbins was qualified as a "political demonstration in which the author winks to the rubbish of the White Guard".
+On October 5, 1926, Bulgakov was called, in a similar way, a militant white guard by Alexander Robertovich Orlinski (1892-1938) in Nasha Gazeta.
+Bulgakov's theatre play Days of the Turbins was qualified as a «political demonstration in which the author winks to the rubbish of the White Guard».

 Joyless autumn days set in

-The time of year is meaningful to Russian readers, since autumn and spring were times of increased arrests, as the government tried to distract the populace from the regime's economic and cultural failures.
+The time of year is meaningful to Russian readers who have know the Soviet era, since autumn and spring were times of increased arrests, as the government tried to distract the populace from the regime's economic and cultural failures.

 Aloisy Mogarych

 It may surprise the reader why I mention the character Aloisy Mogarych on this page.
-In the English translations of Michael Glenn and Richard Pevear and Larissa Volokhonsky - and in many others - Mogarych only appears in chapter 24, when the Master and Margarita are together again.
-But in the original Russian text Aloisy Mogarych appears here already.
-He shows up in the Master’s garden, introduces himself as a journalist, and proved to know amazingly much about the working methods and the criteria used by the authorities to ban manuscripts.
-The Master even tells Ivan that they became friends.
+In the English translations of Michael Glenny and Richard Pevear and Larissa Volokhonsky - and in many others - Mogarych only appears in chapter 24, when Woland calls him to account for what he had done to the master.
+But in the original Russian text, Aloisy Mogarych appears already at the end of Chapter 13.
+The master tells Ivan how Mogarych showed up in the his garden, introduced himself as a journalist, and proved to know amazingly much about the working methods and the criteria used by the authorities to ban manuscripts.
+The master even tells Ivan that they became friends.

 Click here to read the loose end